0xMordecai/Fully-Automated-golang-api-and-apiclient-deployment-Pipeline/README.md

 [`Done`]  create Deployment code

-[`on progress`] write the configuration file to expose the pods to external world using Kubernetes Services
+[`Done`] write the configuration file to expose the pods to external world using Kubernetes Services

 [`Done`]  Configure Horizontal Pod autoscaling Resource